 Companies around the globe are relying on a central location called a data center to house, manage and use network operations for their entire operations.
 Racks of network servers holding data and applications are accessed through computer CPUs to process orders, engage in customer service and develop reports for the business.
-As the business expands, it can outgrown its existing data center.
-The company has to either expand the data center to house more equipment or decide to switch to a software defined data center, also known as a virtual data center.
+As the business expands, it can outgrow its existing data center.
+The company has to either expand the data center to house more equipment or decide to switch to a software-defined data center, also known as a virtual data center.

 How Virtual Data Centers Work

 If a business cannot add more servers to run applications, then they can use the servers that are available to create multiple virtual server computers running their own operating systems and applications.
 To accomplish this, specialized software is used called a hypervisor to make the physical server into a host.
 It uses the server’s CPU to develop an operating system platform for the virtual servers that are guests on the host server.
 Each of the guest servers runs independently on its own operating system.
 This technique is often called full virtualization.

 Another method to create a virtual data center is called an OS-level virtualization.
 Instead of using hypervisor software to create a platform with different operating systems, the physical server becomes virtualized.
 Each of the virtual servers runs the same operating system although the virtual servers operate independently of each other.